How Engagement Prediction Works

 In this example, we see more similar traits with posts in the higher-middle part of the spectrum.

-In this example, the posts has mostly similar traits to posts from the trainingdata that performed well.
+In this example, the posts have mostly similar traits to posts from the training-data that performed well.

 Does this also work on small accounts?

 We have trained our AI on a large dataset with posts from both small and large accounts.

 We use engagement rate as the target metric, so the prediction score is not based on any minimum number of followers, likes, or views.

 Does it take into account the time of the day

 No, it does not.
 It only takes into account the text content of a post.

 However, we are working on enhancing the AI to take into account the time of the day as well.